gabrielglbh/Kan-Practice/README.md

 If you want to replicate this app on your device with a custom back-end, fork the repo and include your own Google Services files for iOS or Android.

 Make sure your back-end matches the models described in code, although you can also change them to match yours!

-## Don't Forget It

-Feel free to contribute with PRs maintaining and respecting the code structure :)